How Can I Change My First or Last Name in California?

 Get Help Changing Your Name in Los Angeles

 Are you thinking about changing your name due to a recent change in your life?
 If you have any questions or need assistance, do not hesitate to contact Berenji & Associates.
-We offer a free consultation and can help you understand the steps you need to take to change your name.
+We offer a free case evaluation and can help you understand the steps you need to take to change your name.
 If your case is complicated, we can help you navigate the legal process successfully.
 Call today to learn more.